ElinaBoman/rootme/README.md

 ## Overview
-The purpose of this project was to create a project that satisfyed the assesment criteria of Code Instututes Project 5, E-commerce module.
+The purpose of this project was to create a project that satisfied the assesment criteria of Code Institutes Project 5, E-commerce module.
 Some of the criterias were:
 - Create a functioning E-commerce store
 - User can checkout their products via payment system, Stripe.
 - Have authentication system for users
-- Have full CRUD functionallity
+- Have full CRUD functionality
-- Use search enginge optimasation and descriptive meta tags
+- Use search engine optimization and descriptive meta tags
 - User is be able to sign up to newsletters

 The criterias required three custom made models that suited the project.
 The models I created were
 - Wishlist

-User can store products in a wishlist by clicking Add to wish button in products view.
+The user can store products in a wishlist by clicking the "Add to wish" button in the products view.
 In the wishlist view the user can see their added wishes and remove them from the wishlist.
 - Contact

 The user can send messages to the company from the Q&A view.
 The user will then recieve a confirmation email that the form has been submitted.
 The message will be saved into the admin panel.
 - Product

-This module was a part of Code Institute walktrough project, but I have altered it to suit this project and added fields to make it custom made.
+This module was a part of Code Institute walkthrough project, but I have altered it to suit this project and added fields to make it custom made.

 ##### Customer goals
-This projects aims to create a inviting and easy navigated website for customers.
-To accive this following features has been created:
+This project aims to create an inviting and easy navigated website for customers.
+To achieve this following features has been created:
 - The user can search and filter trough products
-- The user can create and manage their user profle.
+- The user can create and manage their user profile.
 - The user can store products that they would like to remember in a wishlist
 - The user can contact Root me via a contact form
-- The user can display prevously created orders inside their profile
+- The user can display previously created orders inside their profile
 - The user can sign up to a newsletter

 #### Business goals
-The main goal for Root me is to find people who wants to buy plants, for them self or as a gift.
-As a business owner it is therefore important to be able to find theese people, but also having a easy to mange inventory on the website.
-To accive this following features exist on the website:
+The main goal for Root me is to find people who want to buy plants, for themself or as a gift.
+As a business owner it is therefore important to be able to find these people, but also having an easy to manage inventory on the website.
+To achieve this following features exist on the website:
 - The admin can manage the store form the live site
 - Collect email addresses for newsletter
 - Use a payment system called Stripe